bioinfo-pf-curie/mpiSORT/docs/README.md

 * Journées nationales du DEVeloppement logiciel, 2015 [pdf](http://devlog.cnrs.fr/_media/jdev2015/poster_jdev2015_institut_curie_hpc_sequencage_jarlier.pdf?id=jdev2015%3Aposters&cache=cache)
 * OpenSFS conference Lustre LAD, 2016 [pdf](http://www.eofs.eu/_media/events/lad16/03_speedup_whole_genome_analysis_jarlier.pdf)
 * Journées nationales du DEVeloppement logiciel, 2017 [pdf](http://devlog.cnrs.fr/_media/jdev2017/poster_jdev2017_hpcngs_frederic_jarlier.pdf?id=jdev2017%3Aposters&cache=cache)

+## FAQ

+1) Q: Is it a mandatory to have a power of 2 keys (reads) in my SAM files?

+   A: No it is not a mandatory.
+It is best case but in practice and most of the time it is impossible.
+The sorting ask for a power of 2 keys to work so internally we fill the coordinates vector to fit that power of 2.
+You may think this will occur an important overhead, but in fact not to much.
+Why?
+Because the algorithm works in (log(N))² time complexity.
+So whether the number of keys is between 2^N and 2^(N+1) the lower and upper bounds are set and your sorting time is predictable (or real time).
+In conclusion each time you increase the keys with a factor of 2 you increase the time by a factor of (log(2))^2.